trailheadlabs/outerspatial-map-library/README.md

 ## Deploying

-This project contains sample code that demonstrates deploying OuterSpatial.js to an Amazon S3 bucket using the `grunt-deploy` command.
+This project contains sample code that demonstrates deploying OuterSpatial.js to an Amazon S3 bucket using the `grunt deploy` command.
 This command will not work unless you make a copy of "s3.sample.json", rename it "s3.json", and update the information in it  — including the "accessKeyId", "bucket", and "secretAccessKey" properties:

     cp s3.sample.json s3.json